sysun80/GiftExchange/README.md

 Usage:
 1. package a jar file eg. game.jar.
 2. have a list of participants ready in a text file.
-All participants from the same family will be together, and different family will be seperated by an empty line. eg.
+All participants from the same family will be together, and different family will be seperated by an empty line.
-#file start
-Brendan Lee <blee@example.com>
-Peter Lee <peter@example.com>

-Kevin Chen <kevin@example.com>
-Tuan Chen <tchen@example.com>
-#file end
 3. In order to send emails, it requires a gmail username and password
 4. command line arguments
 -f text file location - required